QuickBooks Blog

 Nonexempt vs. exempt employees

-Holiday pay works differently for exempt vs. nonexempt employees.
+You may decide to structure your holiday pay differently for exempt vs. nonexempt employees.
 Examples of exempt employees include executive-level positions and professional roles.
 Nonexempt employees include hourly workers, skilled tradespeople, and technicians.

-Here’s how holiday pay works for exempt and nonexempt employees:
+Here’s how holiday pay usually works for exempt and nonexempt employees:

 • Nonexempt employees are usually hourly workers who are eligible for overtime pay.
-They may receive holiday pay (if the company offers it) for working on designated holidays.
+They may receive holiday pay (if your company offers it) for working on designated holidays.

 Here’s how to calculate holiday pay: